Chris1nexus/carlo/README.md

     * lidar
     * imu
     * ...

+Additionally, the following data is always provided:
+* weather data
+* world location of all actors, environment object and shape of other objects in tar.bz2 format
+* trajectory of ego vehicle, with respect to the center of its bounding box with z=0

 The calibration folder contains the pose of the sensor in vehicle coordinates.
 * calibration